bluejoe2008/spring-beans-writer/README.md

 		sbw.write(beans, outputs);

-you can let spring-beans-writer save beans into multiple files:
+you can require spring-beans-writer save beans into multiple files:

 		List<FilteredOutput> outputs = new ArrayList<FilteredOutput>();
 		//write tables into a spring_persons.xml